mvysny/photocloud-frame-slideshow/docs/faq.md

 You will be able to check multiple streams; then just touch the upper-right *Start Slideshow* button to start slideshow from all of those streams.

-## Google Photos support
+## Google Photos NOT SUPPORTED

-I've managed to add a native support for Google Photos (since 1.13.13).
-The workaround of attaching your Google Photos into your Google Drive is no longer necessary.
-If you've previously used Google Drive, please remove the Google Drive stream and add the Google Photos stream.

-There have been reports that PhotoCloud only shows photos attached to an album - please see the [issue 164](https://github.com/mvysny/photocloud-frame-slideshow/issues/164) for more details.

-If you’re getting `Google Photos API 429 Too Many Requests`, please reinstall or update PhotoCloud and try again.
-Also see [issue 134](https://github.com/mvysny/photocloud-frame-slideshow/issues/134).
+[Google Photos](https://photos.google.com/) ARE NO LONGER SUPPORTED.
+Read [bug #134](https://github.com/mvysny/photocloud-frame-slideshow/issues/134) for more details.

+## Google Drive

-Google Drive: Note that PhotoCloud only sees images explicitly shared with PhotoCloud in Google Drive.
+PhotoCloud only sees images explicitly shared with PhotoCloud in Google Drive - it does not see all images nor all files in your Google Drive account.
 This is the new Google security policy and there's nothing I can do about it.
 Please share your images with PhotoCloud in your Google Drive.

-Support for Google Photos on Fire Tablet (or on a device that doesn't have Google Play) is unknown.
-I'm using standard Google API Client to access both Google Photos and Google Drive, but it's not known whether Google API Client works on Android devices without Google Play.
-Try it out and let me know :)
+TODO how to do that?

 ## Adding more Streams